HO-Artisan/.github/profile/README.md

 ## HO Artisan

-An openness team created by Oganesson897 and Chemiofitor.
+An open and inclusive team created by Oganesson897 and Chemiofitor.

 </div>
 </center>